If you've gone for the real deal this year, setting up a Christmas tree properly is key to a stunning display that will last all season.

 How to put up a Christmas tree without a stand

 If you haven't been able to buy a specific tree stand you can always DIY your own with a bucket.
 You'll need to ensure yours can take the width and length of the tree stump and, handle the weight of the tree of course.

 Ensure your bucket is clear of any debris/chemicals first of all, with no holes in it.
 You can use rocks or heavy bricks to weigh down the bucket and to secure your tree too.
 Once stable, add water, ensure you keep this topped up and decorate your fir as normal.

 How to keep your tree safe for kids and pets

-If you have a cat or puppy, avoid decorating tinsel: they love chewing on the stuff and can get very sick from it blocking their stomachs.
+If you have a cat or puppy, avoid decorating with tinsel: they love chewing on the stuff and can get very sick from it blocking their stomachs.
+Obviously, your tree also will suffer as they try to tear off the tinsel.
 Always unplug any lights when not supervising.